My integrative clinical orientation and therapeutic approach

 My clinical orientation is rooted in interpersonal neurobiology, a framework that emphasizes the interconnectedness of the brain, mind, and relationships.
 It recognizes that our experiences—particularly within relationships—shape our neural pathways and influence our emotional and behavioral patterns.
 This understanding guides how I conceptualize client challenges and tailor interventions to promote healing and growth.
 Interpersonal neurobiology helps us understand how trauma, attachment, and even everyday interactions influence our neural circuitry, providing a scientific basis for the therapeutic process.

-Within this framework, I utilize several interrelated interventions.
-These include mindfulness, attachment, Dialectical Behavior Therapy (DBT), trauma-informed care, and Acceptance and Commitment Therapy (ACT).
+Within this framework, I utilize several interrelated, evidence-based interventions to support individuals and couples through their unique challenges.
+These include mindfulness, attachment theory, Dialectical Behavior Therapy (DBT), trauma-informed care, and Acceptance and Commitment Therapy (ACT).

-• By cultivating present-moment awareness, clients learn to observe their thoughts, feelings, and bodily sensations without judgment.
-This practice directly impacts neural pathways associated with stress, emotional reactivity, and self-referential processing.
-Furthermore, mindfulness helps clients develop the capacity to pause, reflect, and choose their responses, rather than reacting automatically.
-This enhanced awareness and regulation facilitates the development of new, healthier neural connections.
+• By cultivating present-moment awareness, clients learn to observe thoughts, feelings, and sensations without judgment.
+This practice directly impacts neural pathways for stress, emotional reactivity, and self-referential processing—crucial for managing anxiety, anger, and cravings in addiction recovery.
+Furthermore, mindfulness helps clients pause, reflect, and choose responses over automatic reactions.
+This enhanced awareness facilitates healthier neural connections, enabling men to respond thoughtfully in relationships and empowering individuals through major life transitions.

-• Trauma-informed interventions recognize the profound impact of traumatic experiences on the brain and body, prioritizing safety, trust, and empowerment, and creating a space for clients to process and heal from past wounds.
-Cognitive Processing Therapy (CPT) uses narrative to facilitate a controlled exposure to traumatic memories, allowing clients to gradually process and integrate these experiences.
-The process helps clients gain a sense of control over their own story, reducing avoidance and promoting cognitive restructuring, including modifying unhelpful thoughts and beliefs related to their trauma.
-This process directly impacts the neural pathways associated with trauma responses, reducing symptoms of PTSD.
+• Trauma-informed interventions recognize the profound impact of traumatic experiences on the brain and body, prioritizing safety, trust, and empowerment to heal past wounds.
+This approach is vital for combat veterans, and those struggling with addiction or problematic behaviors, where trauma often underlies current challenges.
+Cognitive Processing Therapy (CPT) uses narrative to facilitate controlled exposure to traumatic memories, helping clients process and integrate these experiences.
+This empowers them to gain control over their stories, reducing avoidance, promoting cognitive restructuring, and modifying unhelpful thoughts.
+This directly impacts neural pathways, reducing symptoms of PTSD, including anxiety and anger, often arising in men’s therapy.

 Serene, stone pathway through mindful Japanese garden.